fitmentgroup/lightrest-ng/README.md

 ## How do I test this?

 I used karma and gulp for this.
-To test it, do this:
+To test:

 Clone the project:
 ````bash